Europe, especiallyIs it true that in Germany and other countries they drink beer at room temperature?

 Recommended Trappist beers:Chimay

-My own first experience of drinking lukewarm ale was in the British pub shown above.
+I myself have had the experience of drinking lukewarm ale in the British pub pictured above.

 Is there a culture of chilling glasses like in Japan?